Can You Work with a 100% VA Disability Rating?

 YouTube video

-What Does “100% VA Disability” Mean?
+What Does a “100% VA Disability Rating” Mean?

-1. Schedular 100% Rating
+1. Schedular 100% rating

-This is when a veteran’s combined ratings for their service-connected conditions add up to 100% based on the VA’s complex formula — not simple math.
-For example, a 70% PTSD rating and a 50% back injury rating don’t automatically equal 120%; instead, the VA applies a calculation method that considers the “whole person” concept.
+For example, a 70% PTSD rating and a 50% back injury rating don’t automatically equal 120%; instead, the VA applies the Combined Ratings Table that considers the “whole person” concept, not simple addition (38 CFR §4.25).

-2. TDIU (Total Disability based on Individual Unemployability)
+2. TDIU (Total Disability Individual Unemployability)

 TDIU is an alternative route to receiving compensation at the 100% level.
 It’s for veterans whose service-connected conditions don’t meet the schedular threshold but still prevent them from maintaining substantially gainful employment.
 TDIU is essentially a gap-filler, ensuring that veterans unable to work due to their conditions receive full compensation.